Originally written in June 2025. This is a more detailed version of a talk from around the same time.

 It does not.

 It understands patterns in text and code.
 That is its job.
-It has seen a ridiculous amount of both.
+It has seen a huge amount of both.

 But it has never sat in your risk committee meeting.
 It has never watched your head of sales promise something strange to a key customer.
 It has never been on a call where someone says, “We cannot change that behavior because legal will kill us.”